Mccombkp/Myfitnesspal/README.md

 Automate Reporting
 ------------

-The best way to take advantage of <app?> is to run this program on a headless server so that you can ...
+The best way to take advantage of script is to run it on a headless server to send out on a daily basis.

 For beginners, you can check out [this article](https://towardsdatascience.com/running-jupyter-notebook-in-google-cloud-platform-in-15-min-61e16da34d52) to help you get set up.